-The Senior School environment encourages students to become independent learners within a challenging and supportive environment.
-The curriculum builds upon the extensive foundations established in the Junior and Middle Schools and allows students to pursue their own pathway in a rigorous and stimulating academic setting.
+The Senior Years environment encourages students to become independent learners within a challenging and supportive environment.
+The curriculum builds upon the extensive foundations established in Primary School and the Middle Years and allows students to pursue their own pathway in a rigorous and stimulating academic setting.

 Throughout their journey, Senior School students are encouraged to think flexibly and show strength of character to navigate future challenges and opportunities that lie beyond their formal schooling in a 21st Century framework.
 Programs such as Leadership and Positive Psychology develop emotional intelligence, resilience, problem solving and working collaboratively provides students with the ability to understand themselves before they can in turn lead others.

 Our teachers are equipped with the skills and knowledge to provide innovative and effective pedagogy in alignment with the Australian Curriculum and Queensland Curriculum and Assessment Authority (QCAA) syllabuses.
-Students are provided with their own College laptop and teaching programs are designed to integrate technology into the learning process.
+Teaching programs are designed to integrate technology into the learning process.
 Teachers encourage students to set themselves goals in all areas of their learning.

 Our senior academic program is developed to engage students in their own learning through real-world applications wherever possible.
 Lessons are based around a learning framework that supports differentiation for students of varying ability levels and individual interests.